NASTT Officers & Board of Directors

 He has demonstrated his innovation abilities and technical skills by earning 15 industrial patents.
 Jim delivers the Vermeer Vision Taking Care Of Customers Worldwide with Better Solutions through extensive domestic and international travel and by meeting the business needs of the Vermeer customers and dealers.

 Jim is a long-term member of the No-Dig Show Program Committee.
 Jim and his wife Jeanette have three daughters, one son and five grandchildren.
 Jim spends his free time boating and woodworking.

-Dan Willems is currently Preservation Manager with the City of Saskatoon Infrastructure Services department’s Strategic Services branch.
+Dan Willems is currently Special Projects Manager with the City of Saskatoon Infrastructure Services department’s Strategic Services branch.
 Dan holds a Bachelor of Science degree in Civil Engineering from the University of Saskatchewan in Saskatoon.
 Since 2001, Dan has worked for various municipal government and private consulting organizations across the Canadian Prairie Provinces.
 Over his career, Dan has been involved in several trenchless construction projects, including CIPP lining, microtunneling, case boring, tunneling, directional drilling, and pilot tube microtunneling.